Save Natural Teeth

 Moderate gingivitis is when the gums become red, swollen, and bleed easily.
 But with good oral hygiene and regular visits to the dentist, you can reverse this condition fairly quickly.
 However, if left untreated, it can lead to a more advanced form of periodontal disease called chronic periodontitis.
 Gum disease can be controlled and treated with good oral hygiene and regular professional cleaning.
 More severe forms of periodontal disease can also be treated successfully but may require more extensive treatment.

-What is moderate gum disease?
+What is moderate Gum Disease?

 The third stage of periodontal disease has more probing depths, which allows for even more bacteria to attack the bones and the blood stream, too.
 Much like slight periodontal disease, our professional specialists will use scaling and root planing to thoroughly clean the area.
 Moderate gingivitis is when the gums become red, swollen, and bleed easily.
 This is due to an overgrowth of bacteria in the mouth and can be reversed with proper oral hygiene.
 If it’s left untreated, it can lead to a more advanced form of periodontal disease called chronic periodontitis.